 Is St Lucia campus so big that it has its own postcode?

-The University of Queensland is its own suburb, yes!
-4072 has everything – parklands and lakes, a gym, playing fields, a post office, a bank, 7 libraries, 5 museums, and heaps of places to relax, catch up with friends, and grab a bite to eat.
+The University of Queensland's St Lucia campus is its own suburb – 4072, to be exact.
+It has everything – parklands and lakes, a gym, playing fields, a post office, a bank, 7 libraries, 5 museums, and heaps of places to relax, catch up with friends, and grab a bite to eat.

 At this rate, the only thing we don’t have yet is our own airport!
 Stay tuned…